curology/carpet/README.md

 # Carpet
 A soft, fuzzy layer you throw over Parquet.

-This program takes date and comma separated list of email addresses to destroy.
+This program takes a date and a comma separated list of email addresses to destroy.
 Any found references will be replaced with "ghost@curology.com"
 ex:
 ```
 carpet 2020-1-30 foo@bar.com,baz@qux.org